alphagov-mirror/cyber-security-nessus/README.md

 cd cyber-security-nessus
 pipenv shell
 ```

+This will install all dependencies listed in Pipfile.lock.

 ## Tests
 Tests are run as part of the concourse deployment, however if you want to run the tests manually, you need to use AWS credentials.
 The easiest was to do this is with aws-vault: